 If you are buying an investment property, keep the dollar amount in mind as you’re making decisions.

 Your eye should ultimately be on the ROI!

 What will your return on your investment be?

 In many cases, you should consider selecting a species with the highest site index because that’s a solid indicator of growth and productivity.

-You can use the USDA’s Web Soil Survey to compare the site index of various trees based on the known soil conditions of your lot (see the video below for a tutorial).
+You can use the USDA’s Web Soil Survey to compare the site index of various trees based on the known soil conditions of your lot.

 10. How productive are our forests?